LiuJiahaoHust/supermarket-shopping-system/README.md

-# supermarket-shopping-system based on borland C
+# supermarket shopping system based on borland C

 - Author: Jiahao Liu, Haozhe Qi

+- Institution: AIA, HUST

+- Time: 11/01/2015

-- This is an assignment, with more than 5,500 lines of C code.In this project, we are not allowed to use any library except C standard library from Borland C. It was finished in 2015.
-Iamges are not uploaded.
+- This is an assignment where any library except C standard library from Borland C is banned, with more than 5,500 lines of C code.

-- Highlights: We finish a graphics library with Int86 interrupt and use it to design the GUi.
+- Highlights: We finished a graphics library with Int86 interrupt and used it to design the GUi.
 But who cares.